OpenBCI/OpenBCI_Radios/README.md

 ### sendPacketToHost()

 Called from Devices to send a packet to Host.
 Uses global variables to send the correct packet.

+**_Returns_** - {int}

+The packet number sent.

 ### sendPollMessageToHost()